top of page

 In a cell of his own making

-The room smelled of hot wax and dust.
+The room smelled of hot wax and old dust.
 The candle on the wall had burned low, its weak flame flickering like the last pulse of a dying heart.
 Shadows crawled along the cracked walls, stretching like skeletal fingers, retreating, then creeping back again.

 The world outside was silent.
 No traffic, no laughter from the bar down the street, no hum of the city.
 Just the slow, rhythmic ticking of the clock, reminding him that time still moved even when he no longer wanted it to.